UG Course structure

-Group Supervisors, Group Owners, Group Editors (edit, unpublish).
+Group Supervisors, Group Owners, Group Editors (edit, unpublish, archive).

-Use the UG Course structure Content type to create a course structure which for use on a relevant course page in the online undergraduate prospectus.
+Use the UG Course structure Content type to maintain a course structure on a relevant course page in the online undergraduate prospectus.

 This Content type helps you present the course module information to website visitors in a consistent and CMA-compliant way as part of the main course listing.

-Existing courses in the New CMS online undergraduate prospectus will have a UG Course structure created for them in the relevant Group and populated with modules.
+All courses in the CMS online undergraduate prospectus have a UG Course structure in the relevant Group which is populated with modules.
 When Corporate Communications have been notified of a new course, an empty course structure will be created in your Group ready for you to populate and publish.

 Course structures use module data which comes directly from the central University system.